How to Make Your Own Subtitles With Any Text Editor & Aegisub

 It’s actually not that hard to manually put subtitles into your videos.
-It often just takes a bit of time, but soon enough, you’ll be able to translate videos to improve accessibility (especially when subtitles in your language aren’t available on the Web), or when you just want to be funny (like some of the English-subtitled Hitler spoofs on the iPad).
+It often just takes a bit of time, but soon enough, you’ll be able to translate videos to improve accessibility (especially when subtitles in your language aren’t available on the web), or when you just want to be funny

 Any text editor that you have will be enough to create basic subtitles.
 For more customized subtitles, you can check out the second section of this article.
 The footage in the screenshots you see here is from Elephants Dream, the first open-source generated, animated short film ever made.

 For this article, we’ll be using the built-in Notepad text editor in Windows to make basic subtitles with no additional color or font customization.
-Open Notepad and save your file with the .srt extension and is in UTF-8 (especially if you’re inputting special characters).
+Open Notepad and save your file with the .SRT extension and in UTF-8 (especially if you’re inputting special characters).

 Maybe you’re interested in more professional-looking subtitles or captions.
 In the world of open-source anything, Aegisub is a cross-platform subtitle editor that’s chock-full of advanced features for just this task.